DoubleNico/DoubleNico/README.md

 </div>
 <br />
  <h2 align="center"> About Me </h2>
-  Hello I am DoubleNico, I am 16 years old coffe enjoyer that loves to code a lot.
+  Hello I am DoubleNico, I am 16 years old coffee enjoyer that loves to code a lot.
 I am a Freelancer Developer and love to try to find lovely things about computers.
 I love doing websites and handling servers.
 Mostly I am into Computers Science but on my free time I code a lot of frontend development because it's always an adventure for me, I got into Java by doing Minecraft plugins and I seem to like it.
 Mostly I wanna challange myself to do very hard things with a blocks game and I like it

   <h2 align="center"> Favourite Languages </h3>
 <div align="center">